A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Applications

 \section{Applications}

-We continue with several applications of Theorem~\ref{main}.
-Remarkably, being equipped with the Feynman-Kac-(It\^{o}) formula, all of the following partially highly nontrivial functional analytic results will be simple consequences of the trivial equality
+We continue with several applications of the Feynman-Kac-It\^o formula, Theorem~\ref{main}.
+Remarkably, being equipped with the Feynman-Kac-(It\^{o}) formula, all of the following partially highly nontrivial functional analytic results will be simple consequences of the trivial inequality

-where $v_{1}\ge v_{2}$ are potentials.
+and potentials $v_{1}\ge v_{2}$.
 This is the main advantage of the path integral formalism.